 - OVW grant program information: OVW Grants and Programs webpage. - Data that recipients collect and report: VAWA Measuring Effectiveness Initiative webpage. - What recipients have achieved and some of the evidence-based approaches they may have used: OVW's most recent report to Congress on the effectiveness of VAWA grant programs.

 Purpose Areas

-Funds under this program must be used for one of the following purposes:
+Funds under this program must be used for the following purpose: